SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/index.md

 ### How the OpenTelemetry Collector sends data to Sumo Logic
-OpenTelemetry Collector starts sending data to the Sumo service as soon as it is available from the Sources configured on the Collector.
+Our OpenTelemetry Collector starts sending data to the Sumo Logic service as soon as it is available from the Sources configured on the Collector.
 Before sending the data, a Collector compresses (by a factor of 10x) and encrypts the data.
-A Collector sends data to the Sumo service over HTTPS using SumoLogic Exporter.
+A Collector sends data to the Sumo service over HTTPS using the SumoLogic Exporter.

 ## Guides